Draw on Liquidity (DOL) in ICT; Buy & Sell-Side DOL

 More precise entries

-Risk of early entry before liquidity grab confirmation
+Risk of early entry before confirmation of a liquidity grab (Liquidity Grab)

 Improved trade timing